 In fact, (Heb 11:6) says that without faith it is impossible to please God.
 So, the question is asked, “Well, we are saved by faith in Jesus, but since Jesus had not yet been born as man in the Old Testament, in whom did they place their faith?”

 They placed their faith in Jesus, just as we do today.
 As we now look back at Jesus, they looked forward to Jesus.
 Although they did not know the name “Jesus” they most certainly knew He was coming.
-The Old Testament is filled with hundreds of prophesies that foretold the coming of Jesus.
+The Old Testament is filled with hundreds of prophecies that foretold the coming of Jesus.
 He was known by such names as the Messiah (Dan 9:25-26), Redeemer (Job 19:25-26)(Isa 59:20), and Immanuel (Isa 7:14).
-In addition, dozens of things all through the Old Testament pointed to Jesus (i.e. the Tabernacle and the things in it, blood sacrifices, the unblemished lamb, Passover, manna from heaven, ceremonial cleansing laws, the Sabbath, etc…)
+In addition, dozens of things all through the Old Testament pointed to Jesus (i.e. the Tabernacle and the things in it, blood sacrifices, the unblemished lamb, Passover, manna from Heaven, ceremonial cleansing laws, the Sabbath, etc…)